 Q: How are the voices of unhoused people being included in the planning and design for the Village?

 The original working group invited a few unhoused and recently housed community members to attend meetings when the project was first being conceived.
 Since then, community advocates have reached out to the unhoused community to seek their input through conversations and street surveys.
-More recently, the County and City invited someone who had first-hand experience of living in a Tiny Home Village in Eugene, Oregon to share her thoughts on developing a village.
-Prospective residents will also be included in the process of designing the individual units of the Village.
+More recently, the county and city invited someone who had first-hand experience of living in a Tiny Home Village in Eugene, Oregon, to share her thoughts on developing a village.
+In March 2019, recently housed community members and neighborhood residents participated in a design charrette.

 Q: What are the selection criteria for identifying the most suitable sites for locating the village?

-Ever since the project was first conceived, the County and City have been very intentional and consistent with their selection criteria for identifying suitable sites for the village.
+Ever since the project was first conceived, the county and city have been intentional and consistent with their selection criteria for identifying suitable sites for the village.
 These criteria include: